k10sj02/k10sj02/README.md

 ### Hi there 👋

 Hi there 👋🏽
-I'm Stann, a passionate Data Analyst leveraging my strategic finance and international development background to unlock data insights.
+I'm Stann, a passionate Data Analyst leveraging my strategic finance and political background to unlock data insights.

 ## 🙋🏽‍♂️ About Me
 - 👨🏽‍💻 Currently diving deep into SQL, Data Visualization, and Analytics Engineering.
 Open to opportunities in Data Analytics/Science.